Loading...

 Experience Required

-4 years (8,000 hours) as an apprentice electrician.
-Must have completed a registered apprenticeship program.
-Must pass supervised written exam with score of 70% or higher within 24 months of application submission.
+Must have successfully completed a registered apprenticeship program, passed a supervised written journeyman exam with a score of 70 or higher within 24 months of submission, and completed four years of experience as an apprentice electrician.
+(Iowa Admin Code 481-502.2(6)(a))

 Exam Required